Quantum Mechanics and Perspectivalism: Unitarity and Consistency

 Frauchiger and Renner claim, via a rather complicated line of reasoning\footnote{M. Ara\'{u}jo has given a concise version of the argument \cite{araujo}, which makes the ideas clearer.}, that any interpretation of quantum mechanics that assigns unique outcomes to these meaurements ``in one single world'', while using only unitary evolution for the dynamics of the quantum state (also during the measurements), will lead to an inconsistent assignment of values to the measurement outcomes.
 If this conclusion is correct, there are significant implications for the question of which unitary interpretations of quantum mechanics are possible.
 The theories that are excluded according to Frauchiger and Renner are theories that ``rule out the occurrence of more than one single outcome if an experimenter measures a system once'' \cite[p.\ 2]{frauchiger}.
-Indeed, if such theories lead to an inconsistency, accepting many worlds would seem inevitable.
+If this were right, accepting many worlds would seem inevitable.
 In fact, Frauchiger and Renner themselves conclude that ``the result proved here forces us to reject a single-world description of physical reality'' \cite[p.\ 3]{frauchiger}.

 However, we should not be too quick when we interprete this statement.
 As Frauchiger and Renner make clear, they use their ``single-world assumption'' to ensure that all measurement outcomes are \emph{context-independent}.
 In particular, what they use in their proof is a compatibility condition between different ``stories'' of a measurement: if one experimenter's story is that an experiment has outcome $t$, this should entail that in every other experimenter's story of the same event this same outcome $t$ also figures \cite[p.\ 7]{frauchiger}.
 This is first of all a denial of the possibility of perspectivalism.
-As we shall further discuss below, perspectival interpretations will indeed be able to escape the conclusion of the F-R argument.
-In other words, what we are going to claim is that the F-R argument can be taken to lend support to perspectivalism, rather than to many worlds.
+As we shall further discuss in a moment, perspectival interpretations will be able to escape the conclusion of the F-R argument.
+Therefore, what we are going to claim is that the F-R argument can be taken to lend support to perspectivalism, as one of the remaining consistent possibilities.